Praxis II Test Breakdown

 Information about the Praxis II Test Format

-It is apparent that you will be committing a grave mistake if you start preparing for the Praxis II tests without first understanding each of the aspects related to the Praxis II tests that have just been discussed.
+It is apparent that you will be committing a grave mistake if you start preparing for the Praxis II tests without first understanding each of the aspects related to the tests that have just been discussed.
 However, the important question that now arises is “where to find information about the Praxis II test format?”
-Remember that you may have to take a specific set of Praxis II tests depending upon the state or the licensing authority which is the recipient of your Praxis II scores.
-This is because the testing requirements for Praxis II will vary from state to state.
-Therefore, you will have to first identify the particular set of Praxis II tests that you have to take and then you should spend some time in understanding the test format for the tests.
+Remember that you may have to take a specific set of Praxis II tests depending upon the state or the licensing authority which is the recipient of your test scores.
+This is because the requirements for the test will vary from state to state.
+Therefore, you will have to first identify the particular set of tests that you have to take and then you should spend some time in understanding the test format for the tests.

 - The Praxis Series Information Booklet: This document is also available free of cost from www.ets.org.
-It contains detailed information about registering for each of the Praxis II tests and the test day procedures.
+It contains detailed information about registering for each of the tests and the test day procedures.

 Some Aspects about Praxis II Scoring

 The types of questions asked in any of the Praxis II tests will either be multiple-choice questions or constructed-response questions.
 The types of questions that will be asked and the total number of questions are different for each test.
 Here are some aspects related to scoring of the Praxis II tests.

 - No marks are deducted for incorrect answers.

 - Raw scores are calculated on the basis of the following:

 - 1 raw point for each correct answer to the multiple-choice questions